BristolCompositesInstitute/RSE-Guide/_styleguide/code_for_readability.md

 Whitespace can be a really helpful tool to improve readability as it helps to demonstrate _intent_.

-Consider the following expression, taken from the one Dimensional [DefGen model](https://github.com/ACCIS/DefGen_1D), without whitespace:
+Consider the following expression, taken from the one dimensional [DefGen model](https://github.com/ACCIS/DefGen_1D), without whitespace:

 ```python